ipfs/team-mgmt/Project Management Process.md

 - every 3 months
 - identify, discuss and plan the next steps for the organization as a whole

-The IPFS project management process breaks down to the following **units of work**:
+The IPFS project management process defines the following **units of work**:

 Projects
 - may contain other projects